LabIsDu/LabIsDu/README.md

 ###
 <h1 align="left">About me</h1>
-<p>I am Eduardo Oliveira, a Systems Analysis and Development student at the Federal University of Cariri (UFCA).
+<p style="text-align: justify;">I am Eduardo Oliveira, a Systems Analysis and Development student at the Federal University of Cariri (UFCA).
 I have a strong passion for technology and am always seeking to improve my skills and expand my knowledge.
 I am dedicated and focused on becoming a standout professional in the technology field.
 I believe in education as a tool for transformation and am constantly looking for new challenges to grow both personally and professionally.
 My goal is to use technology to create innovative and impactful solutions.</p>

 ### Skills:
 <div align="left">